Hubear-MUC/GGE/readme.txt

 It is planned to write several games along this progress- project to demonstrate programming skills in a hopefully funny way.

 If things keep to turn out good GGE is supposed to become a small game engine one day.

-To use it, just place the file gge.h inside your project folder and include it as
+To use it, just place the file GGE.h inside your project folder and include it as

   #include "gge.h"

 See the implemented function below.

-At the moment the library (as which GGE is designed) comes up just as a .h- file, however containing running code, which is of course not how it should be done.
-This will be corrected if some more code space is available.
+As some development since version 0.1 the code files got separated into a header- file (.h) and a C++- code file which contains the implementations.

-Also just one function inside it does not really earn the status of a library, thus just a minor version number.
+Also just one function inside it does not really earn the status of a library, also the usage did not change since the previous version, thus just a stepup of the minor version number.